• Skip to main content

 • Evidence of financial support during your stay.

-• Travel plans and return itinerary.
+• Travel plans and return itinerary showing visa validity periods that vary by nationality.

 When You Should Clearly Say You Need a B1 Visa